 There are many excellent spotting scopes available in the market today.
-Finding the best spotting scope can be quite a chore, so I’ve tried to narrow your choices a little while still giving you some options from which to select.
+Finding the best spotting scope for your purposes can be quite a chore, so I’ve tried to narrow your choices a little while still giving you some options from which to select.

-The models you’ll see in this review are either less than $300 (Redfield and KONUS) or under $500 (Vortex, Vanguard, Leupold, and Celestron), so you won’t have to give an arm and a leg to get one.
+The models you’ll see in this review are either scopes less than $300 (Redfield, KONUS, and more) or spotting scopes under $500 (Vortex, Vanguard, and Celestron), so you won’t have to give an arm and a leg to get one.

-If you are in a hurry and want to check the pricing and availability of these spotting scope models at Amazon, you can click a link in the list below.
+If you are in a hurry and want to check the pricing and availability of these spotting scope models at Amazon, you can click a link in the lists below.

 - Redfield Rampage 20-60×60